RedBirdiii/H270N-WIFI_OC/README.md

 What isn’t working:

+- DRM in Apple TV application.
+(Only trailers works fine)
 - Sleep
       - To avoid problems with this issue, disable all switches in Energy Saver section of Settings
       - In Lock Screen, set 'Turn display off when inactive' to 'Never'